KunwardeepSingh3/HackerRank_Practice/README.md

 # HackerRank_Practice
-My Solutions to the HackerRank practice problems.
+My Solutions to the HackerRank practice problems in Java7.